-Private Communities is an effort to increase the level of privacy available to users on a Vanilla site.
-However, it should not be treated as perfect.
-Depending on other site configuration settings, it may be possible for some information to leak.
+The Private Communities feature was created to offer an increased level of privacy for organizations and users alike.
+However, it is not an "air tight" solution: Depending on other site configuration settings, it may be possible for some information to leak.
 For example, user information is particularly vulnerable to discovery during open registration, due to necessary availability checks for usernames and email addresses.